CUB-Computational-Tools/2020-ps-jolsenvaldez/README.md

 ## IMPORTANT: Before you Start

-Before you start using this repository, please edit the README.md file of your repository in the text editor of your choice and replace all instances of the word `` (the name of the template repo) with the name of your own repository.
+Before you start using this repository, please edit the README.md file of your repository in the text editor of your choice and replace all instances of the word `assignment_problem_set` (the name of the template repo) with the name of your own repository.

 # Instructions